ynashed/bionemo-fw-ea/CONTRIBUTING.md

 **Send your MRs to the `dev` branch**

 1) Make sure your MR does one thing.
 Have a clear answer to "What does this MR do?"
+2) Make sure you have the linters enabled via pre-commit hooks (`pre-commit install`)
 2) Follow the default MR template
 3) Make sure all unit tests finish successfully before running MR pipeline by invoking `pytest` in `bionemo` folder
 4) Run `pytest examples/tests/test_model_pretrain_and_downstream.py -k test_model_training`, if changes to the codebase are made in training or inference-related pyton scripts (these tests are less comprehensive than tests in JET but can help you to spot issues before running `jet` stage in CI)
 4) Make sure you added necessary tests and documentation changes (could be just comments in the config files) for the feature in your MR
 5) Rebase your feature branch with the latest `dev` to include any new changes that have been added.
 Resolve merge conflicts, if any
 6) Send your MR and request a review